codinglead/codinglead.github.io/_posts/2018-11-09-typecasting-coercion-in-javascript.md

 permalink: /javascript/:title
 ---

+Typecasting doesn't exist in javascript.
+There is type coercion which is changing a value to another type.
+You can do it implicitly and explicitly.
+Implicit coercion plays a huge role when using double equals when comparing values.

 ## explicit vs implicit coercion

-explicit coercion is telling JavaScript to change the type.
+Explicit coercion is telling JavaScript to change the type.
 Implicit coercion is not telling JavaScript to change the type directly.

 ```javascript
 var x = 42;